andrewcooke/choochoo/docs/models.md

 statistic from another?
 This could then be applied to Steps to give, say, "Step Impulse", while Activity import calculates "HR Impulse"?

+Or maybe the problem is that various values associated with activities should already be statistics?
+Then HR wouldn't need to be integrated and carried across to statistics - each measurement would be a "mini-impulse".
+What would be the time delta (this is a problem whether or not we carry across to statistics)?

+This (more statistics) would require that StatisticJournal have a time, since the source time for an activity is a single value.
+Either that or there's a separate time table (which would allow values from the same timestamped entry in a FIT file to be grouped).

 ### Response Calculations

 We need to do this for each component.
 This could also be a more